robertmand/FAIR-DaSH/_episodes/ep5.md

 ![](../fig/figure5-2.png)
 Figure 5.1: The structure of a PID using the identifiers.org resolver service

-> ## Exercise
+> ## Exercise:
->
->  Access the preprint for [Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data](https://www.google.com/url?q=https://doi.org/10.1101/117812&sa=D&source=docs&ust=1681921501619473&usg=AOvVaw0iHyEgvEzDniMbIcvhokQk) .
-This paper makes 10 recommendations for PID best practice. <p>
+> <p> Access the preprint for [Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data](https://www.google.com/url?q=https://doi.org/10.1101/117812&sa=D&source=docs&ust=1681921501619473&usg=AOvVaw0iHyEgvEzDniMbIcvhokQk) .
+This paper makes 10 recommendations for PID best practice. </p>
-> Locate the lesson for “Do not reassign or delete identifiers”.
+> <p> Locate the lesson for “Do not reassign or delete identifiers”.
 Which PID is used as an example of a “tombstone page”?
-Which FAIR Principle does this relate to?
+Which FAIR Principle does this relate to? </p>
 >> ## Solution
->> <p>Tombstone PID: [https://www.uniprot.org/uniprotkb/A0AV18](https://www.uniprot.org/uniprotkb/A0AV18/history) </p>
+>> <p> Tombstone PID: [https://www.uniprot.org/uniprotkb/A0AV18](https://www.uniprot.org/uniprotkb/A0AV18/history) </p>
-<p>This relates directly to the FAIR Principle A2: _“Metadata are accessible, even when the data are no longer available”_ </p>
+>> <p> This relates directly to the FAIR Principle A2._ “Metadata are accessible, even when the data are no longer available”_ Note that other FAIR Principles are also illustrated. </p>
-<p>Note that other FAIR Principles are also illustrated.
-The Tombstone page is _“retrievable by their identifier using a standardised communications protocol”_(FAIR Principle A1), which in this case is http(s).
+>> <p> The Tombstone page is _“retrievable by their identifier using a standardised communications protocol”_(FAIR Principle A1), which in this case is http(s).
 The page contains metadata which _“are assigned a globally unique and persistent identifier”_ (FAIR Principle F1).
-Also the metadata _“clearly and explicitly includes the identifier of the data they describe”_ (FAIR Principle F3) noting that the identifier itself is featured on the webpage. <p>
+Also the metadata _“clearly and explicitly includes the identifier of the data they describe”_ (FAIR Principle F3) noting that the identifier itself is featured on the webpage. </p>
-Additionally, the webpage features a link to the updated UniProt record thereby _“metadata include qualified reference to other (meta)data”_ (FAIR Principle I3)</p>
+>> <p> Additionally, the webpage features a link to the updated UniProt record thereby _“metadata include qualified reference to other (meta)data”_ (FAIR Principle I3) </p>
 > {: .solution}
 {: .challenge}